 As International Development Minister, Sharma pledged extra UK aid in January this year to help African governments “to raise finance to deliver much needed high-quality public sector infrastructure projects, such as building schools and hospitals and boosting access to clean energy and water supplies for the poorest people”.

-There has been some leak-informed speculation that the Johnson government will move to relocate the venue of COP26 from Glasgow to London, as Scotland’s devolved government’s progressive position on climate change and thinking about water challenges sits at odds with the UK’s less enthusiastic stance.
+There has been widely reported, leak-informed speculation that the Johnson government will move to relocate the venue of COP26 from Glasgow to London, as Scotland’s devolved government’s progressive position on climate change and thinking about water challenges sits at odds with the UK’s less enthusiastic stance.

 Scotland’s First Minister Nicola Sturgeon has responded to this suggestion by accusing Boris Johnson of “playing politics with the biggest issue of our time”, adding: “He should be called out on it, not indulged”.